 What is PLA compostable film?

 Although biofilm (PLA) is quite a versatile material there are some jobs for which it is not suitable.
 It is more brittle and marks more easily than polypropylene - so is not robust enough for heavy or sharp items.
-It also needs to be handled with a little more care than polypropylene while packing cards etc. (Hopefully in the future they will be able to develop a more robust version of biofilm.)
+It also needs to be handled with a little more care than polypropylene while packing cards etc. (Hopefully in the future they will be able to develop a more robust version of the film.)
 Also, it is not water proof so is not suitable for containing wet products.
 (If splashed with water and wiped off straight away they should come to no harm).

-Biofilm can't be used for archival purposes and we cannot guarantee them to be 'acid free' for use with valuable paintings etc.
+Our Bio-based PLA film can't be used for archival purposes and we cannot guarantee them to be 'acid free' for use with valuable paintings etc.

 SELF SEAL STRIPS:

 Although the Biofilm bags are compostable, the current batch of peel off strips are the same as those used on polypropylene bags.
 So at present these strips are not compostable but we are working with our supplier towards a biodegradable solution.
 We’re looking at manufacturing trials with a new material - so hopefully something for the future.
-Unfortunately though, they're likely to cost a bit more per bag so we are also looking at other options.

 According to the Bio-Based and Biodegradable Industries Association (BBIA) recent newsletter Oxo degradable plastics are NOT bioplastics.
 "Oxo-degradables are conventional plastics with additives to assist their disintegration into micro-plastic particles.
 Under USA usage, but also in other countries around the world, it is illegal practice to call these plastics biodegradable.
 Indeed, the European Commission in their 16th January 2018 Plastics Strategy declared they will take measures to limit the use of Oxo plastics in the EU.
 See http://ec.europa.eu/environment/circular-economy/pdf/oxoplastics.pdf ".